Man charged in shooting death of 2-year-old girl in Philadelphia, another man in custody: police

 PENN STATE FRAT BROTHERS LINKED TO PLEDGE'S DEATH WON'T SERVE JAIL TIME, JUDGE RULES

-The Philadelphia district attorney did not immediately respond to Fox News’ request for comment.

-Philadelphia police told Fox News on Wednesday that a second male suspect is in custody on unrelated charges and has not yet been formally charged, and therefore, has not yet been identified.
+Philadelphia police told Fox News that a second male suspect was taken into custody on Wednesday on unrelated charges.
+He has not yet been formally charged, and therefore, has not yet been identified, police added.

 Investigators said 2-year-old Nikolette Rivera was shot once in the back of the head on Sunday and was pronounced dead at the scene.
 Police said the shooting happened around 3:30 p.m. in a home on Water Street in Kensington, near Philly.